joewilliams/rama/README.md

 Profiling and performance observations:
 * `minHeap.find(ip)` uses a sort and binary search (using `netip.Addr.Less()`) rather than linear search, if `k` is large this should help. `find` happens on each `Add` I think this is as good as it gets but finding a shortcut would be nice.
-* I am not a fan of needing `minHeap.find(ip)` on each `Add` so to get more out of that sort and binary search I store the IP address as bytes and it's hashed fingerprint in each node in the heap.
+* I am not a fan of needing `minHeap.find(ip)` on each `Add` so to get more out of that sort and binary search I store the IP address as bytes and it's fingerprint in each node in the heap.
 This means if an entry is in the top-k we won't have to `ip.AsSlice()` nor `xxhash.Checksum64S` when we add it.
+This reduces allocations quite a bit.
 So IPs we see often have better performance than ones we see rarely.
 * Under the covers `Rank()` uses the parallel radix sort I used in the rendezvous hash.
 Again this probably only helps when `k` is large.